aspose-cells/Aspose.Cells-API-References/english/go-cpp/PowerQueryFormulaParameterCollection/Get_Int/_index.md

 ## Get_Int function

-Gets <see cref=" PowerQueryFormulaParameter"/> by the index in the list.
+Gets  PowerQueryFormulaParameter by the index in the list.

 ```go